gvwilson/thirdbit/_posts/2020/2020-09-14-creating-the-future.md

 Yeah, I know.
 But why not?

-*...because that's not how it works?
+*…because that's not how it works?
 The source code for a program is just lines of text, right?
 And when editors do a split-pane view, they're just showing two different portions of the same linear text.*

 I get that, but if I put a two-cell table into a Word document I can do actual side-by-side editing.